 The Logitech PRO keyboard's build quality is good.
 The board feels very sturdy thanks to its solid plastic frame.
 While the keycaps are ABS, they feel decent and not as cheap as other keyboards we've tested.
 Unfortunately, the legends on the keycaps are only legible when the backlighting is on.

-The Logitech PRO keyboard's ergonomics are good.
-It has two different incline settings, which are around 4 and 8 degrees according to the markings on the feet.
-However, this keyboard doesn't have a wrist rest like the Logitech G613.
+The Logitech PRO keyboard's ergonomics are alright.
+It has two different incline settings, but it doesn't have a wrist rest like the Logitech G613.

 The Logitech PRO keyboard's backlighting is superb.
 All keys are individually RGB back-lit and the lighting is very visible, even in bright daylight.
 There isn't much light bleed on the side of the keycaps, and pretty much only the legends are lit up.
 However, you can see the outline of some of the switches' stems through the legends, which makes the lighting a bit inconsistent on some keys.
 The most noticeable example is on the 'W' key, although you can't see it in the picture.
 Take a look at the bottom of the 'E' key and imagine that line in the middle of the 'W' key.